On Friday, the couple attended a reception at San Juan College where his watercolors will be displayed through March 27.

 Although his primary choice of medium is watercolor, Steed said he has also worked with oils and has showed oils as well.

 Kristin Steed said they were once showing his paintings in Omaha, Neb., when a storm hit.
 The oil paintings slipped under the tent and floated away.
-She said when they found them,
+She said when they found them, they were undamaged.

 Steed added that if the paintings had been watercolor, they would have been ruined.